-There is now no access to this site, it has been gated, it is on private land and access is restricted.
-The images here were taken in and around 2004-2005, and reprinted in the darkroom in 2017.
+There is now no access to this site, it has been gated.
+It is on private land and access is restricted.
+The images here were taken during 2004-2005, and reprinted in the darkroom in 2017.

-Cornish Mines Underground 2.9 – In 1977 it was estimated that around 1,500 million gallons of water was pumped out of the workings, this equates to an hourly average of approx 171,000 gallons.
+Cornish Mines Underground 2.9 – In 1977 it was estimated that around 1,500 million gallons of water was pumped out of the workings.his equates to an hourly average of approx 171,000 gallons.
 (I hope my facts are correct)

 Cornish Mines Underground 2.12 – The main Adit passage, with the camera set on”B” and mounted on a tripod.
 I walked the length of the passage in darkness shooting the flashgun at regular intervals.
 A few wasted efforts but I think the final result was well worth it.
-At the far end the passage had completely collapsed, this is my favorite image on this page, the print took me quite a while to get right in the darkroom.
+At the far end the passage had completely collapsed, this is my favorite image on this page.
+But the print took me quite a while to get right in the darkroom.

 The rest of the images on this page were taken in the workings around adit level but away from the shaft.

-Cornish Mines Underground 2.14 – Dave making his way through a section which was very unstable, this had been heavily braced with wood and metal, but after 30 years in the damp atmosphere this had started to fail.
+Cornwall Mining Underground 2.14 – Dave making his way through a section which was very unstable.
+This had been heavily braced with wood and metal, but after 30 years in the damp atmosphere this had started to fail.
 In a few years time this area will be inaccessible.

-Cornish Mines Underground 2.15 – This is one of the larger drives heading away from the shaft, once again the camera is on a tripod and I have walked the passage with a flashgun.
+Cornwall Mining Underground 2.15 – This is one of the larger drives heading away from the shaft.
+Once again the camera is on a tripod and I have walked the passage with a flashgun.
 A line on the wall indicates this at some point was flooded.

-Cornish Mines Underground 2.16 – At the end of the drive is a dam.
-This was here in case the main adit flooded to prevent water ingress into the workings, deep mud this side indicated the area had flooded in the past.
+Cornwall Mining Underground 2.16 – At the end of the drive is a dam.
+This was here in case the main adit flooded to prevent water ingress into the workings.
+But deep mud this side indicated the area had flooded in the past.
 Drainage pipes can be seen in the floor on the right of the image.

-Cornish Mines Underground 2.17 – In some of the older sections the ground is very unstable, some of it actually rather nasty, the air in this section could be very nasty.
+Cornwall Mining Underground 2.17 – In some of the older sections the ground is very unstable.
+So ok, some of it actually rather nasty, this section could be low in oxygen.

-Cornish Mines Underground 2.18 – Some of the ground here was so soft it was amazing the level was still open.
+Cornwall Mining Underground 2.18 – Some of the ground here was so soft it was amazing the level was still open.

-Cornish Mines Underground 2.19 – A very heavily timbered section, the water level in here can vary very much.
+Cornwall Mining Underground 2.19 – A very heavily timbered section, the water level in here can vary very much.

-Cornish Mines Underground 2.20 – Graffiti from 1978, may have been left by a surveyor as the mine was actually open then, Dave is down the passage holding a second flash.
+Cornwall Mining Underground 2.20 – Graffiti from 1978, may have been left by a surveyor as the mine was open then.
+Dave is down the passage holding a second flash.

-Cornish Mines Underground 2.21 – Dave again lighting up the passage for the camera, hooks for air and water can be seen in the wall on the left.
+Cornwall Mining Underground 2.21 – Dave again lighting up the passage for the camera.
+Hooks for air and water can be seen in the wall on the left.

-Cornish Mines Underground 2.22 – One of the open stopes had a section of dry stone walling, in front were the remains of an old fashioned wagon, all but the metalwork had rotted away.
+Cornwall Mining Underground 2.22 – One of the open stopes had a section of dry stone walling.
+In front were the remains of an old fashioned wagon, all but the metalwork had rotted away.

-Cornish Mines Underground 2.23 – Above the dry stone wall the stope headed up into the roof.
+Cornwall Mining Underground 2.23 – Above the dry stone wall the stope headed up into the roof.
 This was at quite a shallow depth, some of these must have gone close to the surface.
-At the back of the stope near the roof the air was quite bad.
+But at the back of the stope near the roof the air was quite bad.

-Cornish Mines Underground 2.24 – The stopes were quite extensive, they had been mined using a “pillar and stall” method, which leaves pillars of rock in place to support the roof.
+Cornwall Mining Underground 2.24 – The stopes were quite extensive, they had been mined using a “pillar and stall” method.
+This leaves pillars of rock in place to support the roof.
 Surveying marks are on the lower wall to Dave’s right.

-Cornish Mines Underground 2.25 – This is an image of me approaching one of the square working bays, this was taken with the camera on a tripod and me stumbling round in the dark with a flashgun in my hand.
+Cornwall Mining Underground 2.25 – This is an image of me approaching one of the square working bays.
+This was taken with the camera on a tripod and me stumbling round in the dark with a flashgun in my hand.

-Cornish Mines Underground 2.26 – The final image on this page, once the miners had worked out this bay, the pillar would have left behind so mining could continue beyond.
+Cornwall Mining Underground 2.26 – The final image on this page.
+Once the miners had worked out this bay, the pillar would have left behind so mining could continue beyond.